 - 1. Moonlighting is defined as employment as a physician outside of the scope of the House Officer Program.
 All medical and non-medical type outside employment should be reviewed and approved by the program in accordance with the LSU System Permanent Memorandum 11. - 2.
-House officers must have written approval by the Program Director and/or Department Head before engaging in this activity.
-The Residency Office will maintain a moonlighting file of all the written approvals. - 3.
+House officers must have written approval by the Program Director and/or Department Head before engaging in this activity. - 3.
 The Department of Pediatrics can withdraw permission for moonlighting if the resident's performance is substandard or any evidence of fatigue. - 4.
 House Officers, while engaged in professional activities outside the scope of the program, are not provided professional liability coverage unless the services are performed at a public charity health care facility.
 For professional activities at Children's Hospital, residents must have additional malpractice coverage that is available through the Children's Hospital Finance Department. - 5.
 Residents must abide by the guidelines for moonlighting times. - a.
 Residents cannot moonlight the day before or the day after a regularly scheduled call day. - b.
-Residents cannot moonlight during an every 4th night call rotation month. - c.
+Residents cannot moonlight during inpatient ward months or ICU months. - c.
 Moonlighting activities cannot interfere with required rotation duties, which place restrictions on the timing of moonlighting activities.
 Moonlighting hours cannot conflict with the Resident Clinical and Educational Work Hours Policy (see policy) and are counted towards the 80-hour work-week limits.
-Residents must have 4 days off averaged over a 4-week period; must have 8 hours off between work and cannot work more than 24 hours consecutively. - d.
-Residents are limited to 5 weekday moonlighting calls/month - 6.
+Residents must have 4 days off averaged over a 4-week period; must have 8 hours off between work and cannot work more than 24 hours consecutively. - 6.
 All moonlighting must be tracked in New Innovations' Work hours. - 7.
 Moonlighting by interns and J-1 visa holders is not allowed. - 8.
 All house officers must be fully licensed by the LA State Board to moonlight outside of the hospital e.g. have an unrestricted license, which usually means passing Step III and more restrictions for ECFMG holders.

-Please refer to the LSU GME House Officer Manual for additional moonlighting requirements/specifications.
+\\Please refer to the LSU GME House Officer Manual for additional moonlighting requirements/specifications.